-The femoral nerve is essential for activities of daily life including walking and climbing stairs, without it, the lower limb becomes severely impaired.
+The femoral nerve is essential for activities of daily life including walking and climbing stairs.
+Without it, the lower limb becomes severely impaired.
 In this article we will discuss its course, its motor and sensory innervation as well as clinical relevance.

-The femoral nerve is largest branch of the lumbar plexus and provides motor innervation to the anterior thigh (Quadriceps).
+The femoral nerve is the largest branch of the lumbar plexus and provides motor innervation to the anterior thigh (quadriceps).
 It arises from the posterior cords of the lumbar plexus (L2-L4), contrasting with the obturator nerve, which arises from the anterior cords (L2-L4) and supplies the medial compartment of the thigh (Adductor Magnus, longus and brevis muscles).
 The femoral nerve emerges lateral to psoas major, and descends to pass beneath the inguinal ligament at approximately its mid-point.
 It passes through the femoral canal lateral to the femoral artery and vein.

 The overall functions of the femoral nerve are hip flexion (mainly via illiacus but also pectineus, sartorius and rectus femoris) and knee extension (via quadriceps).
 Both these movements are essential for walking and straightening one’s leg in any context (kicking a football, jumping etc).
 In the terminal stages of knee extension, it also causes a degree of medial rotation that results in locking of the knee (this is due to the larger, more rounded, and more forward projecting medial condyle).

 The superficial branch of the femoral nerve first gives rise to the anterior and medial cutaneous nerves of the thigh.
-They supply sensation over the anterior and media region of the thigh.
+They supply sensation over the anterior and median region of the thigh.
 The lateral femoral cutaneous nerve is a separate sensory nerve arising from L2 and L3, and supplies sensation over the lateral thigh.

-The terminal branch is the saphenous nerve which passes through the adductor canal with the femoral vessels and supplies sensation over the region of the greater saphenous nerve in the gaiter region.
+The terminal branch is the saphenous nerve, which passes through the adductor canal with the femoral vessels and supplies sensation over the region of the greater saphenous nerve in the gaiter region.
 As well as its sensory innervation, the femoral nerve also innervates the capsule of the hip joint, and allows for proprioceptive feedback about the joint.